Rakeela/dragora-notes/metr101.md

 Energy absorption by latitude
 Low latitudes absorb more solar radiation than they shed.
 High latitudes shed more solar radiation than they absorb.
 Does this drive hot weather systems from the tropics?
+The lecture cites currents as also being a method by which heat is transferred from the tropics.

 Back to [[college-notes]]